-The study of “vines to wine” in Cal Poly’s Wine and Viticulture program will create a partnership with local industry to deliver a true hands-on learning environment in this new multipurpose center.
+The study of “vines to wine” in Cal Poly’s Wine and Viticulture program creates a partnership with local industry to deliver a true hands-on learning environment in this new multipurpose center.

-The new Justin & J Lohr Center for Wine and Viticulture will be completed in time for the fall crush of 2019.
-It will boost Cal Poly and the College of Agriculture, Food and Environmental Sciences into a leading edge program that prepares students for the cultivation, production and sale of wine.
-The multi-building complex will include a full working winery, a wine learning center and a future brewery/distillery.
+The new Justin & J Lohr Center for Wine and Viticulture has boosted the Cal Poly Wine and Viticulture Department into a leading edge program that prepares students for the cultivation, production and marketing of wine.
+The complex includes a full working winery, a wine learning center and a future brewery/distillery.

 EXPERIENCE A WORKING WINERY

-The 15,000 square foot Winery Building will be utilized to produce both student and commercial wines, with an anticipated volume of 5,000 cases per year.
-Many of the grapes will be cultivated by students at Cal Poly’s own vineyards adjacent to the new Winery.
-The facility will include a crush pad, fermenters, barrel rooms, bottling room and a research lab that may be used for graduate students and senior projects.
-The site and Winery are developed with a variety of sustainable features including a waste water recycling system.
+The 15,000 sf Lohr Family Winery Building is utilized to produce both student and commercial wines, with a capacity volume of 5,000 cases per year.
+Many of the grapes are cultivated by students at Cal Poly’s own vineyards adjacent to the new Winery.
+The facility includes a crush pad, fermenters, barrel rooms, bottling room and a research lab that is used for graduate students and senior projects.
+The Wine and Viticulture program also includes a retail sales component for the wines they produce.

 WINE, SCIENCE AND COMMUNITY

-The “Grange Hall” will house three teaching laboratories that enable students to learn about viticulture and enology in working lab environments, as well as experiencing a fully functional sensory lab.
-Conferences, receptions and meetings that welcome local industry members can take place in the large Meeting Hall, which will also function as a large lecture venue.
-A full catering kitchen will be available for both student and public events.
+The 12,000 sf E. & J. Gallo Winery and Family Building houses three teaching laboratories: a Viticulture Lab, and Enology Lab, and a state-of-the-art Sensory Lab with carefully controlled lighting, acoustics and ventilation.
+Conferences, receptions and meetings that welcome local and global industry members takes place in the large Swanson Conference Hall, which also functions as a large lecture venue.
+A full catering kitchen is included for both student and public events.
 Support space for students, faculty and visiting professors allows the complex to be a working center for education and industry.